DB19222/DL2-group5-med-seg/blogpost.md

   </tr>
 </table>

 This figure demonstrates that SegVol is performing as the best, or one of the best on average in all segmentation tasks evaluated in this experiment.
 This is showcased by the red dots within each violin.
 Additionally, this figure demonstrates that SegVol has a much narrower distribution in comparison with the other methods which suggests that SegVol is more robust than the other methods.
 This experiment effectively demonstrates SegVol to outperform task-specific models on a wide variety of segmentation tasks.
-To validate the claim that SegVol achieves state-of-the-art performance in medical image segmentation, the authors additionally have to compare with other interactive segmentation methods which is done next.

 ### Experiment 2